- Osgoode Certificate in Pension Law, 2020

 Recent Representative Work

 Fighting for Fairness in the Gig Economy

 Danielle is passionate about ensuring workers are treated fairly.
 Representing Ontario Uber drivers against Uber is a highlight of her practice.
-Danielle is co-counsel to the proposed class in Heller v.
+Danielle is co-counsel to the Class in Heller v.
 Uber (an action that seeks the protection of the Ontario Employment Standards Act for all Uber drivers in Ontario).
-At the Ontario Court of Appeal, she (along with Michael Wright) successfully argued that Uber could not force drivers to arbitrate their claims in The Netherlands because Uber’s arbitration clause impermissibly contracts out of the Employment Standards Act and is unconscionable.
-Danielle successfully represented Uber drivers in this matter before the Supreme Court of Canada.
-The Court’s June 2020 decision has been hailed as one of the first anywhere in the world to explicitly recognize that unconscionability must include inequality of bargaining power.
+The action was certified as a class proceeding in August 2021 in a decision the Windsor Law Class Action Clinic named as one of the top five most notable class action decisions of 2021.
+Certification was hard fought after first arguing (along with Michael Wright) before the Ontario Court of Appeal and the Supreme Court of Canada that that Uber could not force drivers to arbitrate their claims in The Netherlands.

 Good Doctors Fighting Bad Faith